Contact

 2024

 Harnessing AI to support constructive disagreement on campus: A practical tool for educators.
-HxA Member Workshop
+HxA Workshop (with Nicholas DiBella)

 Teaching dangerous ideas in dangerous times: Empirical results and hands-on lessons from Carnegie Mellon.
-Heterodox Academy
+Heterodox Academy, Chicago

 2023

-Defeating Hank McBort, Or how to curb self-censorship, increase inclusivity, promote resilience, and have productive discussions in public policy classrooms.
-McCourt School of Public Policy, Georgetown University
+Defeating Hank McBort: How to curb self-censorship, increase inclusivity, promote resilience, and have productive discussions in public policy classrooms.
+Frank McCourt School of Public Policy, Georgetown University

 What's up with Gen Z?
 Exploring the link between social media and mental illness Carnegie Mellon University Family Weekend Lecture